dlce-eva/dlce-eva/doc/text-and-encodings.md

 Many (but not all) other encoding schemes, such as [Latin-1][latin1] or [Windows-1252][cp1252], are actually backwards-compatible with ASCII.
-This means that they encode the same characters as ASCII for the range 0–127 but different charaters for code points above that.
+This means that they encode the same characters as ASCII for the range 0–127 but different characters for code points above that.
 This also includes UTF-8 (see below).

 [ascii]: https://en.wikipedia.org/wiki/ASCII